divio/divio-cloud-docs/background/configuration-environment-variables.rst

 line, or via the Control Panel.
 The variables for the *Live* and *Test* sites are wholly independent.

-New or changed environment variables are not available to enviroments until they are redeployed.
+New or changed environment variables are not available to environments until they are redeployed.

 ..  note: